The Best Heart Healthy Fats, Because Not All Fats Are Created the Same!

 Omega-3 Fatty Acids

 There exist eleven types of omega-3 polyunsaturated fats, of which three are considered essential: EPA (eicosapentaenoic acid), DHA (docosahexaenoic acid) and ALA (alpha-linolenic acid).
-When a nutrient is considered essential it means we must get it from food; EPA and DHA varieties are mostly found in animal foods, particularly fatty fish which explains why we call them marine fats, and ALA fats come mainly from plant-based foods.
+When a nutrient is considered essential it means we must get it from food; EPA and DHA varieties are primarily found in seafood, particularly fatty fish which explains why we call them marine fats, and ALA fats come mainly from plant-based foods.

 EPA and DHA Omega-3 Fats

-The best sources of EPA and DHA omega-3 fats will always be fish and seafood.
+The best heart healthy EPA and DHA omega 3 fats sources will always be fish and seafood.
 Cold water wild varieties of fish contain the highest amounts.
 Here is a quick list of some of the fish and seafood with the highest amount of omega-3 fats per 3 ounces or 100 g serving (shown in decreasing order):

 Mackerel